adjustyourtone/FSND_casting_agency/README.md

 With a testing database created, check to make sure setup.sh reflects the appropriate testing database url.
 Then open up the models.py file and follow the instructions to comment out the appropriate database_path variable.

-As long as your Access Tokens are valid, you should be ready to test your application.
+As long as your Access Tokens are valid (less than 24hrs), you should be ready to test your application.
+If needed, you can follow the directions above to generate new tokens.

-When ready, CD into your project directory and run:
+If you're ready to run a unit test, CD into your project directory and run:

 ###### For Windows 10